cms-opendata-workshop/workshop-lesson-kubernetes/_episodes/03-GKE-storage.md

 The test job above did not produce any output data files, just text logs.
-The data analysis jobs will produce output files and, in the following, we will go through a few steps to setup a volume where to which the output files will be written and from where they can be fetched.
+The data analysis jobs will produce output files and, in the following, we will go through a few steps to setup a volume where the output files will be written and from where they can be fetched.
 All definitions are passed as "yaml" files, which you've already used in the steps above.
 Due to some restrictions of the Google Kubernetes Engine, we need